changwmyung/al-folio/_members/4_donggeonkim.md

 I'm Dong Geon Kim, a student in Department of Chemistry at Chungnam National University.

-The summer in korea is too hot.
+The summer in korea is too hot. (in progress...)